GoogleCloudPlatform/software-delivery-workshop/README.md

 - cloudbuild.yaml - an all in one script that can be used for branches, master and tags with one configuration

-This lab shows you how to setup a continuous delivery pipeline for GKE using Google Cloud Container Builder.
+This lab shows you how to setup a continuous delivery pipeline for GKE using Google Cloud Build.
 We’ll run through the following steps

 - Create a GKE Cluster
 - Review the application structure
 - Manually deploy the application
 - Create a repository for our source
-- Setup automated triggers in Cloud Builder
+- Setup automated triggers in Cloud Build
 - Automatically deploy Branches to custom namespaces
 - Automatically deploy Master as a canary
 - Automatically deploy Tags to production